 Sandra Bland was pulled over for a traffic violation in 2015.
 When I heard the details of her arrest and death something inside of me stirred.
 Watching the footage and listening to the audio was heart wrenching.
 I didn't know it then, but it would be the beginning of my journey into the world of activism.
 Because black people were dying and nobody seemed to mind.
 Below are a few images from the Counter Balance ATX march in remembrance of Sandra Bland.
 If you are interested in working with non-profits, I recommend looking into Counter Balance by clicking here.

 Brave young women getting briefed on how the day will go for their protest on SB4 at the Texas State Capitol.
 It was a colorful idea Cristina Tzintzun of Jolt and I came up with over lunch one afternoon.
 She ran with it and with help of many dedicated volunteers made it happen.
 I was in awe of what her team had put together.

 I have met some amazing women doing some impressive things with their lives and time.
 If you are female and have not joined at least one of the many women's groups in town you are missing out.
-Although I do not do a lot of event photography there is something great about being in a social scene hidden in plain view capturing people at a particular moment when the space is full of possibilities of new friendships and alliances.
 These were taken at the June BossBabesATX meet-up.
-They are a badass collective of women who created this platform and space, a space in which I have met some truly good friends.
+They are a badass collective of women who created a platform and space, a space in which I have met some true friends.
 If you don't know about them, I suggest you check them out.